P-Bharti/QuickMacro/README.md

 and of course, --help or -h for help

 ## Record Arguments
-Record mouse and keyboard actions:
+Record mouse and keyboard actions (press ESC to end recording, or modify main.py's end_recording_hotkey to change):

 | Argument | Type | Default | Description |
 |----------|------|---------|-------------|